Customizing the macOS About Panel in SwiftUI

 A screenshot of how credits are presented in the about panel

-However, if you want the credits to contain dynamic content, you need to define this info with code, where you can inject any variables and data into the text.
+However, if you want the credits to contain dynamic content, you need to define this info with code.

 How to customize the about panel with code

-To customize the About Panel with code, we’ll use the same techniques as we looked at in the previous post on how to customize the main menu commands of an app.
+To customize the About Panel with code, we’ll use the same techniques as we looked at in this post, on how to customize the main menu commands of an app.

-We must replace the default about button with one that calls an NSApplication function called orderFrontStandardAboutPanel, that opens an About Panel with custom options:
+We must replace the default about button with one that calls an NSApplication function that’s called orderFrontStandardAboutPanel, which opens an About Panel with custom options:

 @main